whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 3. Rename the SSDT after the name of your own model.
 4. Reboot.
 - Please share your modified SSDT and state full model name.
-- If you can't get your touchpad to work, please file a ticket in Issues or refer to tctien342's original repo and the patches in https://github.com/tctien342/Asus-Vivobook-S510UA-High-Sierra-10.13-Hackintosh/issues/25
+- If you can't get your touchpad to work, please file a ticket in Issues or use the general patch in the touchpad folder.

 ## Replace WiFi/Bluetooth card